 MySQL - The MySQL database server, which manages databases and tables, controls user access, and processes SQL queries.

-MySQL-client - MySQL client programs, which makes it possible to connect to, and interact with, the server.
+MySQL-client - MySQL client programs, which make it possible to connect to and interact with the server.

 MySQL-devel - Libraries and header files that come in handy when compiling other programs that use MySQL.

 MySQL-shared - Shared libraries for the MySQL client.

 MySQL-bench - Benchmark and performance testing tools for the MySQL database server.

 The MySQL RPMs listed here are all built on a SuSE Linux system, but they'll usually work on other Linux variants with no difficulty.